 Disease-modifying treatments for osteoarthritis (DMOADs) of the knee and hip: lessons learned from failures and opportunities for the future

 Osteoarthritis (OA) is the biggest unmet medical need among the many musculoskeletal conditions and the most common form of arthritis.
 It is a major cause of disability and impaired quality of life in the elderly.
-We review several ambitious but failed attempts to develop joint structure-modifying t…
+We review several ambitious but failed attempts to develop joint structure-m…

 Osteoarthritis year in review 2015: soluble biomarkers and the BIPED criteria

-To review and summarize biomarker data published from April 2014 to May 2015 to provide insight to the ongoing work in the field of osteoarthritis (OA).
+Objective: To review and summarize biomarker data published from April 2014 to May 2015 to provide insight to the ongoing work in the field of osteoarthritis (OA).
 Furthermore, to summarize the BIPED criteria and set it in context of the medical needs of 2015.

-PubMed was used as search…
+Methods: PubMed was used a…